Voislav-Vpotoke/Voislav-Vpotoke/README.md

   <img src="https://github.com/devicons/devicon/blob/master/icons/git/git-original-wordmark.svg" title="Git" **alt="Git" width="40" height="40"/>
 </div>

-- :telescope:IT sphere, computers and programming are my passion.
+- :telescope: IT sphere, computers and programming are my passion.

-- :I am open and ready to study new technologies in programming: languages, libraries, frameworks.
+- I am open and ready to study new technologies in programming: languages, libraries, frameworks.

-- :I'm looking for an interesting job in this field, you can remotely.
+- I'm looking for an interesting job in this field, you can remotely.
-                                                                                                                                                           - : I’m working as a Software Engineer and contributing to frontend for building web applications.
+                                                                                                                                                           - I’m working as a Software Engineer and contributing to frontend for building web applications.

 ## :fire: My Stats